Skip to Content

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no additional cost to you!).
 Read the full disclosure policy here.

-The perfect 4 days in Chiang Mai itinerary is a breath of fresh air after the chaos of Bangkok.
+This perfect 4 days in Chiang Mai itinerary is a breath of fresh air compared to the chaos of Bangkok.
 Picture a cute city filled with adorable boutique stores, countless restaurants, fun pockets to explore, markets, outdoor bars, and more.

 It’s all set against a mountain backdrop, where Doi Suthep sits perched at the top, overlooking the town.
 It is a dreamy destination, not only as a city to visit but there are many day trips to enjoy outside of town as well.

 While planning our 3-week Southeast Asia itinerary, I knew I had to include Chiang Mai not just as a quick stop, but as a significant part of our trip.
 We ended up spending 4 days in Chiang Mai and the surrounding countryside and fell in love.
 It is the perfect spot for your Thailand honeymoon or romantic getaway.
-So here is the ultimate Chiang Mai 4 day itinerary including the best things to do in Chiang Mai.
+So here is the ultimate Chiang Mai 4 day itinerary including the best things to do in Chiang Mai for your spectacular trip.

 Chiang Mai, Thailand Things to Do in 4 Days

 You could stay in Chiang Mai for weeks and not see everything.
-It is the 4th largest city in Thailand after all.
-But here are some of the top things to do in Chiang Mai, Thailand.
+It is one of the largest cities in Thailand after all.
+But here are some of the top things to do in Chiang Mai, Thailand while you’re there.

 This is just something you have to do.
 There are countless temples and monuments to see!
 Be sure to dress appropriately, but the temples are absolutely stunning and range in size.
-Go explore, take some gorgeous shots in front of the temples #doitforthegram, but also observe.
-Learn more about the temples and religion of Buddism in Chiang Mai.
+Go explore, admire these gorgeous structures, but also observe.
+Learn more about the temples and religion of Buddhism in Chiang Mai.

 Then, check out all of the cute coffee shops and eateries in the area.
 There is an outdoor area full of bars in the Old City that is perfect for partying too!
 After a long day of exploring, why not party it up?

 Doi Suthep is easy enough to spot high in the mountains from Chiang Mai, but you need to go visit it.
-Take a songthaew and wind your way up to the top, and climb the steep but gorgeous mosaic-tile steps to this important and huge temple complex.
+Take a songthaew (typically a red passenger vehicle you can catch on busy streets) and wind your way up to the top, and climb the steep but gorgeous mosaic-tile steps to this important and huge temple complex.
 Wander along the golden buddhas, stare at the sparkling gold reflecting in the sun, smell the intoxicating incense burning, and enjoy.
 It is a great little activity on a beautiful day.
 You also have fabulous views of the city below at the top!

 Chiang Mai has plenty of shopping malls to fill your shopping heart’s content, but there are also adorable boutique shops full of handcraft goods all over the town, especially in Nimman.
 So wander the streets and find some unique keepsakes to bring home.